ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Altering, Fuzzing, or Smearing:
 : Implementations MAY alter the actual timestamp.
-Some examples include security considerations around providing a real clock value within a UUID, to correct inaccurate clocks, or to handle leap seconds.
+Some examples include security considerations around providing a real clock value within a UUID, to correct inaccurate clocks, to handle leap seconds, or for performance reasons such as dividing a microsecond by 1024 (or some other value) instead of 1000 to obtain a millisecond value.
 This specification makes no requirement or guarantee about how close the clock value needs to be to the actual time.
   If UUIDs do not need to be frequently generated, the UUIDv1 or UUIDv6 timestamp can